MoltenCrystal/RetroportingWrath/documentation/gobjects/Gobjects.md

 * Wrath of the Lich King 3.3.5
 * Retail World of Warcraft

-### Tools prepp
-Create a folder in C:\ called WowTools and then extract everything from GobjectTools to C:\WowTools

 ### Extraction
 1. Open wow.export and select what models you want
 2. Click Export M2 / WMO (RAW)